Update Your Device | Replace Obsolete Apps

 Everyone has far too many accounts on the Internet.
 Humans have too much difficulty creating and remembering effective passwords.
 You need a password manager.

-Multifactor authentication (MFA) provides additional security that isn't available with even a strong password.
+Multifactor authentication (MFA) provides additional security beyond a strong password.

 Instead of hacking your password, the “Forgot password?” recovery option on a site can provide a much easier place to obtain unauthorized access to your email account.